 Also of interest is that Arlington has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Arlington in 2022 was $38,596, which is upper middle income relative to Wisconsin and the nation.
-This equates to an annual income of $154,384 for a family of four.
+The per capita income in Arlington in 2022 was $38,598, which is middle income relative to Wisconsin, and upper middle income relative to the rest of the US.
+This equates to an annual income of $154,392 for a family of four.

 The people who call Arlington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Arlington residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Arlington include German, Norwegian, Irish, English, and Swedish.